Gary Lewis - Principal Investigator

 My main research area centres around individual differences in social perception abilities.
 I am interested in examining fundamental skills such as emotion and identity recognition, and how these are associated with broader social, cognitive, and affective traits, such as general intelligence, alexithymia, autism spectrum disorders and social anxiety.
 I use the statistical approach of structural equation modelling and various behavioural measures to establish the underlying structures of these core social abilities.

 Isaac Halstead - PhD student

-My PhD (starting in Oct 2018) will examine the social psychology of emerging genetic technologies.
+My PhD examines the social psychology of emerging genetic technologies.
 I am interested in understanding why some people embrace biological advances - such as gene editing - whereas others are more cautious or even outright against their use.

 My research is aimed at exploring the neuroscience of frustration: how responses to frustration may change/develop across adolescence, and if individual differences in the neural and/or behavioural responses to frustration are associated with levels of, or confer a vulnerability to, reactive aggressive tendencies.
 I am also interested in how implicit emotion regulation may influence this frustration response.
 To explore these questions I will be using both behavioural measures and functional neuroimaging.